JeffryGonzalez/few100-learning-jmg/README.md

-# Front-End Web 100 Starter Project
+# Front-End Web 100 Starter Project Jeff Was here

 This is a project created for the Front-End Web 100 Class.